ONS-Innovation/github-copilot-usage-dashboard/docs/index.md

 ## Overview

-This project contains a lambda which updates the GitHub Copilot dashboard's historic information, stored within an S3 bucket.
-The dashboard can be found on the [Copilot tab within the Digital Landscape](digital-landscape.sdp-prod.aws.onsdigital.uk/copilot).
+This project contains an AWS Lambda Function which updates the GitHub Copilot dashboard's historic information, stored within an S3 bucket.

+The Copilot dashboard can be found on the [Copilot tab within the Digital Landscape](digital-landscape.sdp-prod.aws.onsdigital.uk/copilot).
+Its repository can be found [here](https://github.com/ONS-Innovation/keh-digital-landscape).

 ## Techstack Overview
 ## Architecture Overview